-Meet your Tour Director and fellow Three Capes Lodge Walk guide at your accommodation after breakfast and travel 1.5 hours to the southern end of the Tasman Peninsula.
+Meet your Tour Director at your accommodation after breakfast and travel 1.5 hours to the southern end of the Tasman Peninsula.
 We will then make our way down to meet our private boat and depart for Denman’s Cove.
 Cruising beyond Port Arthur, while spotting for seals and dolphins, some of the highest dolerite cliffs in the Southern Hemisphere come into view, an indication of the drama to come.

 In Denman’s Cove we’ll fuel you with local produce for lunch, in preparation for a gentle walk through coastal woodland to the rocky refuge of Surveyors Cove.
 At this point, if the Southern Ocean begs, head for a dip before a gradual incline up to the lodge.